FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Evaluation Details

 The dataset consists of a pretraining dataset and $5$ different sequences of images for streaming (3 test and 2 validation sequences).
 For pretraining we use the standard ImageNet-1K~\citep{russakovsky2015imagenet}.
 This allows us to leverage existing models built by the community as pre-trained checkpoints.
 Sequence images come from ImageNet-22K after removing ImageNet-1K's images.
 Each test sequence contains images from 1000 different classes, 750 of which do not appear in ImageNet-1K.
 We refer to the overlapping 250 classes as Pretrain classes and the remaining 750 as Novel classes.
 Each sequence is constructed by randomly sampling images from a heavy-tailed distribution of these 1000 classes.
 Each sequence contains $\sim90000$ samples, where head classes contain $> 50$ and tail classes contain $\leq 50$ samples.
 The sequence allows us to study how methods perform on combinations of pretrain vs novel, and head vs tail classes.
 In Table~\ref{tab:mainresults}, we show results obtained for sequence 5, and the Appendix~\ref{sec:more_expts} shows results across all test sequences.
-More comprehensive statistics on the data and sequences can also be found in the Appendix~\ref{sec:data}.
+More comprehensive statistics on the data and sequences are in Appendix~\ref{sec:data}.

 \textbf{Pretraining}~ Supervised pretraining~\citep{he2016deep} on large annotated datasets like ImageNet facilitates the transfer of learnt representations to help data-scarce downstream tasks.
-Unsupervised learning methods like autoencoders~\citep{tschannen2018recent} and more recent self-supervision methods~\citep{jing2020self,purushwalkam2020demystifying,gordon2020watching} like Momentum Contrast (MoCo)~\citep{he2019momentum} and SimCLR~\citep{chen2020simple} have begun to produce representations as rich as that of supervised learning and achieve similar accuracy on various downstream tasks.
+Unsupervised learning methods like autoencoders~\citep{tschannen2018recent} and more recent self-supervised methods~\citep{jing2020self,purushwalkam2020demystifying,gordon2020watching} like Momentum Contrast (MoCo)~\citep{he2019momentum} and SimCLR~\citep{chen2020simple} have begun to produce representations as rich as that of supervised learning and achieve similar accuracy on various downstream tasks.

-Before beginning the sequential phase, we pretrain our model on ImageNet-1K.
-In our experiments, we compare how different pretraining strategies (MoCo, meta-training, and supervised training) generalize under more open and challenging conditions.
-We find new insights such as MoCo breaking down when training on new and pretrain classes and meta-training causes larger networks to overfit in a way that supervised training does not.
+Before the sequential phase, we pretrain our model on ImageNet-1K.
+In our experiments, we compare how different pretraining strategies (contrastive learning, meta-training, \& supervised training) perform under more adverse conditions.
+We find new insights such as contrastive representations perform significantly worse on few-shot classes compared to their supervised counterparts in the \fluid evaluation.

 \textbf{Evaluation metrics}~ Table~\ref{tab:metrics} defines the evaluation metrics in \litw to gauge the performance of the algorithms.